-PortraitPro automatically determines the skin area, but you will get better results if you check and fix the skin area 60.
+PortraitPro automatically determines the skin area, but you will get better results if you check and fix the skin area 681.

 Master Fade This slider is connected to the other sliders in this section that perform general enhancements to the skin.
 You will see the other sliders move as this one is moved.
-Around Eyes Reduces bags under the eyes, and reduces "crows feet", the wrinkles that appear next to the outer corners of the eyes.
-Pressing the Around Eyes button opens the following sub-sliders that let you control these enhancements independently: Lighten Eye Bags Reduces the appearance of bags under the eyes by lightening the skin color in the area where eyebags appear.
-Press the Lighten Eye Bags button to open two sub- sliders that let you control the left & right eyes independently.
+Around Eyes next to the outer corners of th es, and reduces "crows feet", the wrinkles that appear the eyes.
+Pressing the Around Eyes button opens the you control these enhancements independently: Lighten Eye Bags Reduces the appearance of bags under the eyes by lightening the skin color in the area where eyebags appear.
+Press the Lighten Eye Bags button to open two subsliders that let you control the left & right eyes independently.
 Smooth Eye Bags Reduces the appearance of bags under the eyes by lightening the skin color in the area where eyebags appear.
 Press the Smooth Eye Bags button to open two sub- sliders that let you control the left & right eyes independently.
 Smooth Crows Feet Smooths the areas to the left of the left eye and to the right of the right eye where crows feet appear.
 Press the Smooth Crows Feet button to open two sub-sliders that let you control the left & right eyes independently.
-Imperfections Subtly removes redness and reduces small skin blotchiness within the skin area.
-Before After Thin Wrinkles De-emphasizes wrinkles by making them thinner and lighter within the skin area.
+Imperfections Subtly removes redness and d reduces small skin blotchiness within the skin area Before After Thin Wrinkles De-emphasizes wrinkles by making them thinner and lighter within the skin area.
+Before After Fine Shadows Fades away dark specks and d fine wrinkles within the skin area.
+Before After Remove Pores Removes pores and smooth ns within the skin area, giving a smooth airbrush effec

-Around Mouth Quickly clears up faults such as wrinkles from around the mouth Texture corrected.
-This text sliders have had a much skin texture to apply in areas where skin texture is being ture goes into touch-up brush strokes and areas where the n effect.
-You will need to zoom in the picture to see the effect of n texture.
-Pressing the Texture button opens the following sub- Brightness Finer control over skin texture brightness.
+Before After 201010 Remove Shine Softens shiny areas s within the skin area, by making them pinker.
+Before After Sharpen Sharpens the skin a Sharpens the skin area.
+Trim Eyebrows Removes stray hair Removes stray hairs from around the eyebrows.
+Around Mouth Quickly clears up fa ults such as wrinkles from around the mouth.
+Texture corrected.
+This text This controls how much skin texture to apply in areas where skin texture is being corrected.
+This texture goes into touch-up brush strokes and areas where the sliders have had an effect.
+You will need to zoom in the picture to see the effect of changes to the skin texture.
+Pressing the Texture button opens the following subsliders: Brightness Finer control over skin texture brightness.
 Saturation Finer control over skin texture saturation.
 The greater the saturation, the more intense the color.
 Size Makes the synthetic skin texture pattern larger or smaller.